nxhack/openwrt-node-packages/README.md

  [Debugging Guide](https://nodejs.org/en/docs/guides/debugging-getting-started/) ***Nice to use Chrome DevTools.***

+ Note: ICU currently supports only ***LITTLE ENDIAN***.

+## homebridge on mips with kernel FPU emulation
+In many cases, it does not work because key generation is slow.

 ## Note about mDNS and homebridge
 ***If you use node-homebridge(node-hap-nodejs), please install mDNS package (umdns / avahi-dbus-daemon / mdnsresponder).***